AwoyoToyin/zfe-base/README.md

 }
 ```

-Your Entity class should extend `Common\Entity\AbstractEntity`.
+Your Entity class should extend `Zfe\Common\Entity\AbstractEntity`.
-The `Common\Entity\AbstractEntity` class defines the Id, CreatedAt and UpdatedAt attributes for your entity.
+The `Zfe\Common\Entity\AbstractEntity` class defines the Id, CreatedAt and UpdatedAt attributes for your entity.
 If you are extending from this class, your Entity class must define the lifecycle callbacks as it is required for both the CreatedAt and UpdatedAt attributes.

-The `Common\Entity\AbstractEntity` class also exposes a `exchangeArray` method that takes an array as it's only argument and set your entity members from the array members.
+The `Zfe\Common\Entity\AbstractEntity` class also exposes a `exchangeArray` method that takes an array as it's only argument and set your entity members from the array members.

 ```
 Example: